huberflores/CodeOffloadingAnnotations/README.md

 java -jar converter-1.0-jar-with-dependencies.jar
 ````

+End-to-end example
-More example can be found [here](https://github.com/alirezaostovar/codeoffloading)
+More examples can be found [here](https://github.com/alirezaostovar/codeoffloading)

 How to cite
 -----------